How Sparse Can We Prune A Deep Network: A Fundamental Limit Perspective: Practical Calculation of Gaussian Width

-In this section, we present a detailed description of the classic Lanczos algorithm, a widely used numerical method in linear algebra.
-The algorithm follows a specific flow that culminates in the computation of an \(m\times m\) triangular matrix, denoted as \(\bf T\).
-By decomposing the eigenvalues of \(\bf T\), we can obtain \(m\) distinct eigenvalues of the Hermitian matrix \(\bf A\).
+Calculating the eigenvalues of large matrices has long been a challenging problem in numerical analysis.
+One widely used method for efficiently computing these eigenvalues is the Lanczos algorithm\cite{lanczos1950iteration}, which is presented in Algorithm \ref{Lanczos algorithm}.
+However, due to the huge amount of parameters of the deep neural network, it is still impractical to use this method to calculate the eigenspectrum of the Hessian matrix of a deep neural network.
+To tackle this problem, \cite{yao2020pyhessian} proposed SLQ (Stochastic Lanczos Quadrature) Spectrum Estimation Algorithm, which estimates the overall eigenspectrum distribution based on a small number of eigenvalues obtained by Lanczos algorithm.
+This method enables the efficient computation of the full eigenvalues of large matrices.
 Algorithm \ref{Lanczos algorithm} outlines the step-by-step procedure for the classic Lanczos algorithm, providing a comprehensive guide for its implementation.
-The algorithm requires the selection of the number of iterations, denoted as \(m\), which determines the size of the resulting triangular matrix \(\bf T\). \setlist[itemize]{ label={}, leftmargin=12pt, nosep }
+The algorithm requires the selection of the number of iterations, denoted as \(m\), which determines the size of the resulting triangular matrix \(\bf T\).

-Based on the Lanczos algorithm, Yao et al.\cite{yao2020pyhessian} proposed a large-scale matrix eigenspectrum estimation algorithm.
-For details of the algorithm, see Algorithm \ref{ESD algorithm}